jsnavar/Pudu/README.md

   case SomeCase(x: Int)
   case AnotherCase(y: String, z: Something)
 ```
 How do we find the ordinal of a case using only its type (i.e., without an actual object)?.
-Here, the idea is to have a function `enumOrdinal` such that `enumOrdinal[Example.SomeCase] == 0`, and `enumOrdinal[Example.AnotherCase] == 1`.
+Here, the idea is to have a function `enumOrdinal[T]` such that `enumOrdinal[Example.SomeCase] == 0`, and `enumOrdinal[Example.AnotherCase] == 1`.

 ### Giter8 template
-A [giter8](https://github.com/foundweekends/giter8) template is provided to simplify the creation of new projects using Pudu.
+A [giter8](https://github.com/foundweekends/giter8) template is provided to simplify the creation of new projects.
 To use it, just run:
 ```
 sbt new jsnavar/Pudu.g8
 ```